Why U.S. Starbursts contain animal gelatin while the U.K. version remains vegan.

 Here are some of the best Starburst alternatives for ethical candy lovers:

 Starburst might seem like a simple treat, but whether or not it fits into a vegan or halal lifestyle depends entirely on the version you’re buying.
-Classic U.S. Starburst contains animal-based gelatin and should be avoided by anyone committed to plant-based or halal choices.
-In contrast, the U.K. Starburst range is far more vegan-friendly, and the newer Starburst Goodies line in the U.S. offers a promising plant-based option—though it may cause digestive issues in large amounts.
+Classic U.S. Starburst contains animal-based gelatin and should be avoided by anyone committed to strict plant-based or halal choices.
+In contrast, the U.K. Starburst range is far more vegan-friendly, and the newer Starburst Goodies line in the U.S. offers a promising plant-based option—though the high fiber content may cause digestive issues in large amounts.

-As conscious consumers, it's essential to read labels carefully and support brands that align with your ethics.
+As conscious consumers, navigating the candy and snack aisles can be tricky, but just like finding out if classic cookies like Oreos are vegan , checking the label gets easier with practice.
 Luckily, today’s market offers more vegan-friendly gummy candies than ever before.
-So if Starburst isn’t the perfect fit, there are plenty of better options to satisfy your sweet tooth—cruelty-free.
+So if standard Starburst isn’t the right fit, there are plenty of transparent, plant-based options available.